Aishwariyaa-Anand/Magical-Arena/README.md

 This project simulates a turn-based battle game between two players in a magical arena.

 ## Features
+ ### Command-Line Version:

-- Allows input of attributes for two players (health, strength, attack).
+1. Allows input of attributes for two players (health, strength, attack).
-- Simulates turn-based battles where players attack and defend based on dice rolls.
+2. Simulates turn-based battles where players attack and defend based on dice rolls.
-- Provides an option to play the game repeatedly until the user chooses to exit.
+3. Provides an option to play the game repeatedly until the user chooses to exit.

+ ### Graphical User Interface (GUI) Version:

+1. Provides a visual interface for entering player attributes.
+2. Displays battle results in a text area for better interaction.
+3. Same gameplay mechanics as the command-line version.

 ## Requirements